christy313/javascript30/exercises/03 - CSS Variables/note.md

 ### Summary

-Using CSS custom properties (variables) with JavaScript and updated them in run time.
+Using CSS custom properties (variables) with JavaScript and updating them in run time.

 ### Practice